Cristiano Lucarelli: Personal life

 Cristiano's younger brother, Alessandro, is also a former footballer, who played as a defender in the Serie A league (also sharing a few seasons together with Cristiano while at Livorno), and most notably captaining Parma.

-His son Mattia (born 1999), a full back, followed on his father's footsteps and is currently a Livorno player since July 2022.
+His son Mattia (born 1999), a full-back, followed in his father's footsteps, also playing for Livorno himself during the 2022–23 season.